seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 **Ghost**
 Ay, that incestuous, that adulterate beast,
-With witchcraft of his wit, with traitorous gifts,-
+With witchcraft of his wit, with traitorous gifts,--
 O wicked wit and gifts, that have the power
-So to seduce!-won to his shameful lust
+So to seduce!--won to his shameful lust
 The will of my most seeming-virtuous queen:
 Brief let me be.
 Sleeping within my orchard,
 Upon my secure hour thy uncle stole,